interbit/docs-interbit/examples/platform-deploy.md

 values from the GitHub OAuth app you just created.
 1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit key pair for `platform-deploy`.
-A new key pair can be generated with the `interbit key --filename my-platform-keys.json` command.
+A new key pair can be generated with the `interbit keys --filename my-platform-keys.json` command.

 ### Running `platform-deploy` locally, in dev-mode